 This will depend on where you live.

-The NHS Covid-19 vaccination booking service allows any person to self-refer for a vaccine appointment if they are:
+The NHS Covid-19 vaccination booking service or 119 telephone service allows any person to self-refer for a vaccine appointment if they are:

 There are also local walk-in coronavirus (Covid-19) vaccination sites that do not require appointments.
 They can be attended by anyone aged 16 or over.